superfell/zkSforce/README.md

 	        NSLog(@"error creating contact %@ %@", [sr statusCode], [sr message]);
         [sforce release];

-Calls are made synchronously on the thread making the call (and therefore you shouldn't really call it directly from the UI thread), zkSforceClient+zkAsyncQuery.h has a versions of all the calls that are asynchronous and use blocks to get completion/error callbacks.
+Calls are made synchronously on the thread making the call (and therefore you shouldn't really call it directly from the UI thread), zkSforceClient+zkAsyncQuery.h has a version of all the calls that are asynchronous and use blocks to get completion/error callbacks.

 		[client performQuery:query
         	failBlock:^(NSException *ex) {